 A post-secondary education is directly related to a number of quality of life indicators, including health, employment, income, and housing.
 While more Métis people are finishing high school and completing post-secondary programs than before, they continue to lag behind the non-Aboriginal population.
 In today's complex society, having the reading and writing skills associated with high school completion are an important measure of functional literacy.
 Functional literacy provides the foundation for future learning and creates opportunities for individuals, their families, and their communities.
-Without this foundation, access to post-secondary education and options for well-paying jobs are limited.
+Without this foundation, access to post-secondary education and options for well-paying jobs are limited.80

-Provincially, Métis high school completion rates are lower than non-Aboriginal Manitoba students (66.2 versus 78.4 percent).
-In Winnipeg, Métis have a statistically lower high school completion rate compared with other Winnipeg students (63.2 versus 79.6 percent).
+Provincially, Métis high school completion rates are lower than-non-Aboriginal Manitoba for all other students (66.2 versus 78.4 percent).
+In Winnipeg, Métis have a statistically lower high school completion rate compared with all other Winnipeg-students (63.2 versus 79.6 percent).

-A statistically significantly lower pass rate on the Grade 12 Language Arts Standards Test for Métis is evident among Métis across Manitoba when compared to non-Aboriginal students (46.5 versus 58.1 percent).
-There is also a slightly higher fail rate (6.4 versus 5.7 percent), an equivalent withdrawn rate (10.9 versus 10.8 percent), and a much higher retention (continuing) rate (23.0 versus 16.6 percent) for Métis students compared to non-Aboriginal Manitoban students.
+A statistically significantly lower pass rate on the Grade 12 Language Arts Standards Test for Métis is evident among Métis across Manitoba when compared to-non-Aboriginal all other students (46.5 versus 58.1 percent).
+There is also a slightly higher fail rate (6.4 versus 5.7 percent), an equivalent withdrawn rate (10.9 versus 10.8 percent), and a much higher retention (continuing) rate (23.0 versus 16.6 percent) for Métis students compared to non-Aboriginal all other Manitoban students.

-Métis have a statistically lower pass rate compared to non-Aboriginal students in Winnipeg on the Grade 12 Language Arts Standards Test (46.2 versus 64.2 percent).
-This is mainly driven by retention (or continuing) where in Winnipeg the percentage of Métis students in Grade 11 or lower is much higher than for non-Aboriginal Winnipeg students (22.0 versus 13.8 percent).
+Métis have a statistically lower pass rate compared to non-Aboriginal all other students in Winnipeg on the Grade 12 Language Arts Standards Test (46.2 versus 64.2 percent).
+This is mainly driven by retention (or continuing) where in Winnipeg the percentage of Métis students in Grade 11 or lower is much higher than for-non-Aboriginal all other Winnipeg students (22.0 versus 13.8 percent).
 The rate of retention at least once from